VISIT STEVEN STONE

 Royals

-Princess Beatrice’s engagement ring has a special connection to the Queen and Meghan Markle
+Princess Beatrice’s engagement ring has a special connection to Queen Elizabeth II and Meghan Markle

-On Saturday 17th July 2021, Princess Beatrice celebrated her first wedding anniversary to husband Edoardo Mapelli Mozzi, who she married in a private ceremony, with just a small number of guests attending.
+On Saturday 17th July 2020, Princess Beatrice said “yes” to Edoardo Mapelli Mozzi.
+The couple married in a private ceremony, with just a small number of guests attending.

 While the Royal wedding was intimate and understated in comparison to some of the others, Princess Beatrice’s engagement ring stands out from the crowd, oozing luxury, glamour, and of course, some incredible diamonds.